To understand this Supreme Court, watch Clarence Thomas

 Why We Wrote This

 This last Supreme Court term didn’t take shape as many expected.
-But the key to understanding how the court might evolve could lie in its most conservative member.
+But the key to understanding how the conservative court might evolve could lie in its most conservative member: Justice Clarence Thomas.

 Yet clues left during this term and the cases on the docket for next term suggest a rightward turn could be coming.
 And Justice Thomas’ intellectual fingerprints on the new court are showing.
 Arguments he’s long made against abortion and affirmative action appear to be gaining traction.
 And most conspicuously, he’s not alone so much anymore.